jlordenderlaing17/JitsiFeatureDevelopment/README.md

 Step 9: If the page prompts you with some kind of security message, click a drop down and select the option to follow the link anyway.
 If this option is not available to you, then follow this link for the simple solution: https://stackoverflow.com/questions/35531347/localhost-blocked-on-chrome-with-privacy-error

 Once the code compiles in your terminal, the Jitsi Meet homepage opens, and then start a new conference and see the viewer.

+If you look at the code on Visual Studio Code, you may notice that there are red lines indicating errors throughout despite the code compiling and running successfully.
+This is because the code was originally in typescript.
+In order to get rid of these error signs, go to the extensions tab on the side bar, search for @builtin, scroll to the bottom where TypeScript and JavaScript Language Features is.
+Click on it, disable it, and then reload.